envur/Ethical-Hacking-and-Python-from-Zero/Network_Scanner/README.md

 # Network Scanner

-This is the second software created in the course, it's a very simple network scanner made with basics of the Scapy library.
+This is the second software created in the course, it's a very simple network scanner made with the basics of the Scapy library.

 ## Using it